dgageot/simplelenium/README.md

 ## Narrowing search

-Sometime, searching elements is more difficult than using a simple css selector.
+Sometimes, searching elements is more difficult than using a simple css selector.
 Simplelenium supports narrowing searches with additional filters, like those:

 ```java